 - Three gamma cameras

 - Used for static acquisition of intestinal images to measure stomach emptying rates, along with small bowel and colonic transit measurements

-- One camera is ECT-capable and is used to measure stomach volume in fasting and fed states
+- Two cameras are ECT-capable and is used to measure stomach volume in fasting and fed states

-- Pentax video imaging system (equipped with upper and lower GI endoscopes)
+- Olympus video imaging system (equipped with upper and lower GI endoscopes)

 - Used for diagnostic purposes with tissue sampling

 - Used to place test catheters into the intestinal tract

 Use of the EPIF must be requested in the CRTU section of the Mayo Clinic Institutional Review Board (IRB) application (IRBe).
 Requests are reviewed by the EPIF supervisor or manager.
 Upon approval, users schedule specific blocks of time in the facility.